SPSC and MPMC Queues

 alignas(64) std::array<Slot, Capacity> slots_{};

 };The essence of this design lies in the sequence.
-Each slot has a sequence field, which serves both to check for empty/full status and to mark whether data is ready.
-Initially, the sequence of the i-th slot equals i, meaning "this slot is waiting for the i-th write."
-After the producer reserves this position and writes the data, it sets sequence to pos + 1, meaning "data is ready, waiting for the (pos + 1)-th read" (because when the consumer sees sequence == read_idx + 1, it knows the data is ready).
-After the consumer reads the data, it sets sequence to read_idx + Capacity, meaning "this slot can be used again."
+Each slot has a sequence field, which is used to check empty/full and to mark whether data is ready.
+Initially, the sequence of the i-th slot equals i, indicating "this slot is waiting for the i-th write."
+After the producer reserves this position, it writes the data and then sets sequence to pos + 1, indicating "data is ready, waiting for the (pos + 1)-th read" (because when the consumer sees sequence == read_idx + 1, it knows the data is ready).
+After the consumer reads the data, it sets sequence to read_idx + Capacity, indicating "this slot can be used again."

-There is an easy-to-miss detail here: the empty-check condition in the consumer's pop is diff < 1 rather than diff < 0.
+There is a detail here where it's easy to crash: the empty condition in the consumer's pop is diff < 1 instead of diff < 0.
 Why?
-Because when the queue is empty, the slot's sequence equals read_idx_ (meaning "waiting for write"), so seq - read_idx_ == 0.
-If you write it as < 0, the consumer will incorrectly judge it as "has data" and read out uninitialized garbage values—this bug is extremely subtle because in most test cases the queue is not empty, and it only triggers when "the consumer is faster than the producer."
-I've fallen into this trap myself, so I'm giving a special warning.
+Because when the queue is empty, the slot's sequence equals read_idx_ (meaning "waiting for write"), at which point seq - read_idx_ == 0.
+If you write < 0, the consumer will misjudge it as "has data" and read out uninitialized garbage—this bug is very hidden because in most test cases the queue isn't empty; it only triggers when "the consumer is faster than the producer."
+I stepped in this pit myself, so I'm giving a special reminder.

-Michael-Scott MPMC Queue: The Unbounded Linked-List Approach
+Michael-Scott MPMC Queue: The Unbounded Linked List Solution

 Data Structure